hslu-ige-laes/lcm/docs/docs/about.md

 <hr>

 ## Why not using an available cloud service/dashboard
-- As of today, the market does not offer an affordable application for residential construction.
+- As of today, the market does not offer an affordable application for residential construction
-- Today's IoT applications are subject to licensing and focus on the presentation of time series in standard plots.
+- Today's IoT applications are subject to licensing and focus on the presentation of time series in standard plots
-- More complicated data analyses and visualizations are rarely supported.
+- More complicated data analyses and visualizations are rarely supported
-- Many people today still want to store as little data as possible on the internet and are not happy with a fully centralized solution.
+- Many people today still want to store as little data as possible on the internet and are not happy with a fully centralized solution

 <hr>

 ## Used software
-- The app is built as a [Shiny](https://shiny.rstudio.com/) web application which is based on the [programming language R](https://en.wikipedia.org/wiki/R_(programming_language)).
+- The app is built as a [Shiny](https://shiny.rstudio.com/) web application which is based on the [programming language R](https://en.wikipedia.org/wiki/R_(programming_language)){:target="_blank"}
-- R and its web application extension [Shiny](https://shiny.rstudio.com/) are a good solution to build prototypes of web apps which require data analysis and visualization functionality.
+- R and its web application extension [Shiny](https://shiny.rstudio.com/){:target="_blank"} are a good solution to build prototypes of web apps which require data analysis and visualization functionality
-- No programming skills are required to install and use the application.
+- No programming skills are required to install and use the application
-- If you want to extend or adapt the application a basic knowledge of R, [RStudio](https://rstudio.com/products/rstudio/) and the graph library [ggplot](https://ggplot2.tidyverse.org/reference/ggplot.html) and [ploty](https://plotly.com/r/) are required.
+- If you want to extend or adapt the application a basic knowledge of R, [RStudio](https://rstudio.com/products/rstudio/){:target="_blank"} and the graph library [ggplot](https://ggplot2.tidyverse.org/reference/ggplot.html){:target="_blank"} and [ploty](https://plotly.com/r/){:target="_blank"} are required
-- The nice thing with R Shiny application is, that everything is open source and no further knowledge of HTML, CSS or JavaScript is required to build small and minimal apps.
+- The nice thing with R Shiny application is, that everything is open source and no further knowledge of HTML, CSS or JavaScript is required to build small and minimal apps

 ### Getting started with R, RStudio and Shiny
-- [RStudio Education](https://education.rstudio.com/learn/beginner/) serves as good starting point for beginners in R and RStudio.
+- [RStudio Education](https://education.rstudio.com/learn/beginner/){:target="_blank"} serves as good starting point for beginners in R and RStudio
 - If you are only new to Shiny we suggest the free <a href="https://mastering-shiny.org/" target="_blank">"Mastering Shiny book"</a>

 <hr>
 ### References
 <a id="balmer2020">[1]</a> Balmer, M., Hubbuch, M., & Sandmeier, E. (2020).
 Energetische Betriebsoptimierung: Gebäude effizienter betreiben (1.
 Auflage).
 Fachbuchreihe «Nachhaltiges Bauen und Erneuern».
-FAKTOR Verlag AG. [https://pubdb.bfe.admin.ch/de/publication/download/10042](https://pubdb.bfe.admin.ch/de/publication/download/10042)<br>
+FAKTOR Verlag AG. [https://pubdb.bfe.admin.ch/de/publication/download/10042](https://pubdb.bfe.admin.ch/de/publication/download/10042){:target="_blank"}<br>